 The three Dog Control Orders / PSPOs

 If you commit an offence under any of the provisions of these Dog Control Orders we may be issue you with a £75 Fixed Penalty Notice or you may be liable, upon conviction in the Magistrates' Court, for a fine of up to £1,000.

 Who will enforce them?

 Our Community Wardens, Police Officers and Police Community Support Officers are all authorised to issue Fixed Penalty Notices.

 Identifying Dog Control Order / PSPO areas

-We supply signs to identify Dog Control Order / PSPO areas, for problem areas where dog fouling problem.
+We supply signs to identify Dog Control Order / PSPO areas.

 Report a dog owner breaking a Dog Control Order / PSPO

 Contact the Community Wardens on the details below to report dogs not on leads, wandering free, fouling, or in a dog exclusion area.